-This immersive exhibition of the world of Judith Kerr’s creatures has been a best-seller at Discover Children’s Story Centre in Stratford, east London.
+This immersive exhibition of the world of the late Judith Kerr’s creatures has been a best-seller at Discover Children’s Story Centre in Stratford, east London.
 Although it’s best suited for toddlers and younger primary school-aged children, Discover can be enjoyed by children up to the age of eight.
 Older children are welcome, too.
 Included in the Discover Day Pass are storytelling sessions.
 You can read about our day out at Discover Children’s Story Centre here.

 Address: Discover Children’s Story Centre, 383-387 High Street, Stratford E15 4QZ